The updated G20 Pro is Force USA’s highest-end all-in-one trainer to date.

 What I mean is, I think most of us home-gymers could save a great deal of money and be just as well off with a less advanced trainer.

-With the amount of resistance the G20 can provide and its ability to accommodate multiple users at the same time, I think this gym machine makes most sense in a light commercial environment.
+With the amount of resistance the G20 can provide and its ability to accommodate multiple users at the same time, I think this gym machine makes most sense in a situation where multiple users will be working out at the same time.

-As I mentioned briefly up above, I think this would be a great investment for folks who might be running small gyms out of their garages or homes (or other similar environments).
+As I mentioned briefly up above, I think this would be a great investment for folks who might be running small gyms out of their garages or homes or families where multiple members like to workout together.

 In these cases, I could see going all in on this trainer because the extra features could be useful.

-But for everyone else, I think it makes more sense to go with a gym like Force’s G12, which also comes with dual stacks and a 1:1 pulley ratio, but costs about $2k less.
+But for everyone else, I could see it making more sense to go with a gym like Force’s G12, which also comes with dual stacks and a 1:1 pulley ratio, but costs about $2k less.

-Regardless, you have to admire the G20 – it really is a magnificent device.
+Regardless, you have to admire the G20 Pro – it really is a magnificent system.